7 Vintage Train Rides in the US That Will Take You Where No Cars Can Go

 With the Grand Canyon Railway, you’re in for a lively ride aboard restored railcars, some dating back to 1923.
 Looking out of the wide windows, you’ll pass through a changing landscape of peaceful ponderosa pine groves and the vast, raw beauty of the high desert.
 Inside the train, things are just as exciting — musicians visit the cars playing old Western songs, and cowboys wander up and down the carriages.
 Plus, attendants on the train are there to give you facts about your surroundings, so when you arrive at the Grand Canyon, you’ll know just about everything needed to appreciate the impressive landscape.

 There are six classes of car to choose from.
-The most affordable are the restored 1923 railcars, with bench-style seats and windows that can be opened to enjoy the fresh air, which cost $67 for adults.
-Cars with observation domes are available from $189 per adult.
+The most affordable are the restored 1923 railcars, with bench-style seats and windows that can be opened to enjoy the fresh air.
+Cars with observation domes are available for a little more.
 For First Class passengers and above, bar service is available and there are complimentary snacks on the morning and afternoon rides.

 The train runs year-round except for a few days over the Christmas and New Year period.
 On certain days throughout the year, the cars are pulled by a steam engine — check the schedule if you want to add an extra special vintage feel to your ride.